Yo-ho-ho, and a bottle of rum!

 - The "Black Spot" as a death sentence handed out to traitors by pirates.
 (Though historically this may have been done with the Ace of Spades).

-In the book, Jim Hawkins, an ordinary boy, discovers a treasure map among the effects of a deceased resident at his family's inn.
-He shows it to two local gentlemen (a landed noble and a wealthy doctor), who charter a ship to search for the treasure on Skeleton Island, but they hire sailor-turned-tavern-owner Long John Silver as their cook, unaware that he is a pirate.
+In the book, Jim Hawkins, an ordinary (although quick-witted) lad, discovers a treasure map among the effects of a deceased resident at his family's inn.
+He shows it to two local gentlemen (a landed noble and a wealthy doctor), who charter a ship to search for the treasure on Treasure Island, but they hire sailor-turned-tavern-owner Long John Silver as their cook, unaware that he is a pirate.
 Long John becomes Jim's mentor, while winning over most of the crew — who he helped hire.